albertkjoller/plant-disease-mlops/README.md

 ==============================
 - Andreas Theilgaard (s201715), Albert Kjøller Jacobsen (s194253), Phillip C. Højbjerg (s184984)

-Course project for 02476 MLOps
+Course project for 02476 - Machine Learning Operations @ DTU (January 2023)

+## Project Description

 1. **Overall goal of the project:** The goal of this project is to use the PyTorch Image Models [(TIMM)](https://github.com/rwightman/pytorch-image-models) framework for classification of 38 plant diseases on the [PlantVillage](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) dataset - while complying with the MLOps tools and practices provided in the [course](https://skaftenicki.github.io/dtu_mlops/).